nsomar/mockpy/Readme.md

 # Documentation
 Mockpy contains a documentation that can be accessed following [this link](https://github.com/oarrabi/mockpy/wiki).

+## Clean up
+Running mockpy with in web-proxy mode with `mockpy start -x` changes mac web proxy to the newly created proxy.
+Mac proxy settings are then reset when mockpy exits.
+If you end mockpy unexpectedly, such as closing the terminal window, mockpy has no way of resetting the mac proxy.
+In order to reset them again to their defaults run:

+    mockpy cleanup

 # Future milestones and improvements
 Mockpy is still under development, the following is a list of tasks and improvement it still lacks: